Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Acknowledgements

 \section{Acknowledgements}

-NPS would like to thank Clifton Cunningham for first introducing them to categories, and Geoff Cruttwell for discussions that helped refine the ideas present here.
-PMF would like to thank Nicole Sandra-Yaffa Dumont for discussion that helped refine ideas presented here.
+NPS would like to thank Clifton Cunningham for first introducing them to categories, and Geoff Cruttwell, Bartosz Milewski, and Priyaa Varshinee Srinivasan for discussions that contributed to this work.
+PMF thanks Nicole Sandra-Yaffa Dumont for discussion that helped refine ideas presented here.